-Wolfhall received the Man Booker and National Book Critics Circle awards, was adapted for the stage and filmed by the BBC as a miniseries.
+Wolfhall won the Man Booker and National Book Critics Circle awards, was adapted for stage and filmed by the BBC as a miniseries.

-“I never felt such a complete immersion in the consciousness of a hero, moreover, a hero who lived in such a distant era,” said Mare Ann Gwynn, Seattle Times literary editor.
+“I have never felt so completely immersed in the consciousness of a hero, indeed, a hero who lived in such a distant era,” said Mare Ann Gwynn, literary editor for the Seattle Times.

 2. Edward Paul Jones "The Known World" (2003) - Edward P. Jones "The Known World"

-The novel takes place in 1955 on a Henry Townsend plantation, in the past - a slave, and now - a slave owner.
+The novel is set in 1955 on the plantation of Henry Townsend, formerly a slave, and now a slave owner.

-“Famous World” is a triumph of sympathy, the novel immerses the reader in difficult times, without giving simple conclusions.
+The Known World is a triumph of sympathy, the novel immerses the reader in a period of difficult times, without giving simple conclusions.

 Feeling near death, Townsend ponders the fate of his 50-acre plantations in Virginia and the slaves to whom he treated as his mentor taught.

-“Famous World” is the best American novel published in the XNUMXst century, an interesting study of what people experienced during the time of American slavery, ”said critic Walton Muyumba, author of The Shadow and the Act.
+The Known World is the finest American novel to be published in the XNUMXst century - an interesting exploration of what people experienced during the American slavery, ”said critic Walton Muyumba, author of The Shadow and the Act.

-1. Juno Diaz “The Short and Amazing Life of Oscar Wao” (2007) - Junot Diaz “The Brief Wondrous Life of Oscar Wao”
+1. Junot Diaz “The Brief Wondrous Life of Oscar Wao” (2007) - Junot Diaz “The Brief Wondrous Life of Oscar Wao”

 The winner of the BBC Culture poll was a Dominican American debut novel about an eccentric Oscar, who lives in a ghetto in New Jersey and dreams of becoming an American Tolkien.

-“It was not easy for me to fall in love with a novel whose DNA consists of science fiction, fantasy, and testosterone,” said Elizabeth Taylor, literary editor of The Chicago Tribune.
+“It was hard for me to fall in love with a novel whose DNA is made up of science fiction, fantasy and testosterone,” said Elizabeth Taylor, literary editor for The Chicago Tribune.

-“This is just the second book of a Latin American author to receive the Pulitzer Prize in fiction,” notes critic and writer Rigoberto Gonzalez.
+“This is only the second book by a Latin American author to win a Pulitzer Prize in fiction,” notes critic and writer Rigoberto Gonzalez.

-“Oscar Wao is proof of the strong connection that Latin Americans maintain with the culture, language and history of their ancestors.
-The novel also raises an important question of who Americans are and what it means to be American, ”said critic and playwright Gregg Barrios.
+“Oscar Wao is proof of the strong bond that Hispanics have with the culture, language and history of their ancestors.
+The novel also raises the important question of who Americans are and what it means to be American, ”says critic and playwright Gregg Barrios.

-“Diaz’s story, full of Dominican history, comics, science fiction, magical realism and art quotes, is pure pleasure,” he added.
+“Diaz's story, full of Dominican history, comics, science fiction, magical realism and artistic quotes, is pure pleasure,” he added.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous